karlkemistersheppard/Terminal_App/README.md

 #END
 ```
 ##### Example
-Styling conventions transfer across to the method.rb file and additional files to ensure its consistant for the viewers.
+Styling conventions transfer across to the method.rb file and additional files to ensure its consistency for the viewers.

 ```ruby
 #CREATE CHARACTER NAME